 Certificate content identifies the number of items constructed for each standard competency and the cognitive level test items are going to address.
 Questions require simple recall as well as the integration of information from several sources, interpretation of pictorial material, prioritization of alternatives, and utilization of critical judgment in reaching a correct conclusion.
 Therefore, in addition to the National Health Science Certificate’s multiple choice questions, students will answer question types that provide more ways to present and process information.

 Students should be prepared to answer enhanced questions that might appear in the following formats:

 - Multiple Choice

-These enhanced questions may involve using the cursor to drag and drop and/or choosing an answer by visual picture depiction, etc. By delivering the test item content in multiple formats, the National Health Science Assessment is remaining current with testing standards that require critical thinking and problem-solving.
+These enhanced questions may involve using the cursor to drag and drop and/or choosing an answer by visual picture depiction, etc. By delivering the test item content in multiple formats, the National Health Science Certificate is remaining current with testing standards that require critical thinking and problem-solving.
 These differentiated test items may provide partial credit points or are worth more than one point per question.

 You’ll Be In Good Company

 The National Health Science Standards and Assessment are supported by: